swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 ~~~
 {: .output}

-The output tells us that the `data` array variable contains 60 rows and 40 columns.
+The output tells us that the `inflamation` array variable contains 60 rows and 40 columns.
 When we
-created the variable `data` to store our arthritis data, we didn't only create the array; we also
+created the variable `inflamation` to store our arthritis data, we didn't only create the array; we also
 created information about the array, called [members]({{ page.root }}/reference/#member) or
 attributes.
-This extra information describes `data` in the same way an adjective describes a noun.
+This extra information describes `inflamation` in the same way an adjective describes a noun.
-`data.shape` is an attribute of `data` which describes the dimensions of `data`.
+`inflamation.shape` is an attribute of `inflamation` which describes the dimensions of `inflamation`.
 We use the same
 dotted notation for the attributes of variables that we use for the functions in libraries because
 they have the same part-and-whole relationship.

 If we want to get a single number from the array, we must provide an
-[index]({{ page.root }}/reference/#index) in square brackets after the variable name, just as we
+[index]({{ page.root }}/reference/#index) in square brackets after the variable name, as we
 do in math when referring to an element of a matrix.
 Our inflammation data has two dimensions, so
 we will need to use two indices to refer to one specific value:

 ~~~
-print('first value in data:', data[0, 0])
+print('first value in inflamation:', inflamation[0, 0])
 ~~~
 {: .language-python}

 ~~~
-first value in data: 0.0
+first value in inflamation: 0.0
 ~~~
 {: .output}

 ~~~
-print('middle value in data:', data[30, 20])
+print('middle value in inflamation:', inflamation[30, 20])
 ~~~
 {: .language-python}

 ~~~
-middle value in data: 13.0
+middle value in inflamation: 13.0
 ~~~
 {: .output}

-The expression `data[30, 20]` accesses the element at row 30, column 20.
+The expression `inflamation[30, 20]` accesses the element at row 30, column 20.
 While this expression may
 not surprise you,
- `data[0, 0]` might.
+ `inflamation[0, 0]` might.
 Programming languages like Fortran, MATLAB and R start counting at 1
 because that's what human beings have done for thousands of years.
 Languages in the C family (including C++, Java, Perl, and Python) count from 0